uestc-social/mastodon/README.md

+> [!IMPORTANT]
+> This repository has been deprecated.
+Subsequent development will proceed at `https://git.univ.town/univtown/mastodon`.

 # Mastodon on uestc.social

 This is a fork of [Mastodon](https://joinmastodon.org), with [Chuckya](TheEssem/mastodon) as its upstream.
 Chuckya's original README is reproduced below.